• Skip to main content

 What to Serve With Cast Iron Skillet Bacon

 I think a better question is what can't you serve with bacon?
 Naturally, bacon pairs well with all kinds of breakfast dishes.
-Some of my favorite breakfast pairings include Southwestern Frittata, Scrambled Eggs on Toast, and Buttermilk Oat Waffles.
+Some of my favorite breakfast pairings include Southwestern Frittata, Sourdough Breakfast Sandwiches, and Buttermilk Sourdough Pancakes.

 Bacon can also take your side dishes to the next level.
 Try mixing crumbled bacon into some Maple Balsamic Brussels Sprouts, Stovetop Macaroni and Cheese, Sautéed Sweet Potatoes, or Roasted Green Beans and Carrots.

-It also makes a great topping for all kinds of potato dishes, such as Baked Potatoes, Potato Soup, Roasted Potatoes, Mashed Potatoes, and Potato Salad.
+It also makes a great topping for all kinds of potato dishes, such as Baked Potatoes and Potato Soup.

 Bacon strips on a small white plate with a piece of frittata.